 "And confused, if it gets too bad," Promethius replied, after which he picked up a wooden earth mug filled with fermenting berry juice.
 "A bad design of Nature or whoever was here before us that ripe fruit keeps brains and bodies alive, and rotting fruit destroys both.
 Starting with the liver.
 Which...I'm told, can grow back even after it's damaged by toxins or...."

-The crow, coming in from nowhere yet again, landed next to Promethius.
+A crow, coming in from nowhere yet again, landed next to Promethius.
 He smiled, offering the bird a small drink of the berry juice, which was accepted.
-He then looked into the eyes of the crow, with the gut feeling that it was no coincidence that this bird from the lower altitudes below the clouds had flown up to him while talking about livers, destinies and prices to be paid for doing good, noble and experimentally expansive deeds.
+He then looked into the eyes of the black messenger, with the gut feeling that it was no coincidence that this bird from the lower altitudes below the clouds had flown up to him.
+And that the crow decided to visit him while he talking about livers, destinies and prices to be paid for doing good, noble and experimentally expansive deeds.
 "But there is one thing I want, and need, for you to tell me, Athena," old, on the outside anyway, Promethius asked his old on the inside and young on the outside fellow explorer.
-"Why did you give Dral an extra jolt of insight?"
+"Why did you give Dral an extra jolt of insight?
+With some brain implants that you stole from my medical kit?"